 If a person wants to sing the national anthem, say the pledge of allegiance, or sing Proud to be an American with a tear in their eye, I have no criticism to offer that person.
 But I would respectfully caution us to be careful we are not putting our nation on a pedestal above eternal concerns.
 Above the concerns of the Kingdom and those that are part of that Kingdom, the Body of Christ; and those who were are inviting to join that Body of Christ - that is, everyone.

-One of the most serious charges that can be lobbied against a person from a nationalistic standpoint is that the actions of another person "disrespect the flag" or "insult the blood of fallen soldiers" of that nation, which render the offender unworthy of basic respect or care.
+One of the most serious charges that can be lobbied against a person from a nationalistic standpoint is that someone is "disrespecting the flag" or "insulting the blood of fallen soldiers" by not being “patriotic enough.”
+This charge is frequently lobbed against people who are protesting various topics.
+Such an offender may be viewed as unworthy of basic respect or care.